DGET vs VLOOKUP in Excel (7 Differences)

 syntax of excel DGET vs VLOOKUP

-where the database is the entire data set and the first row contains the labels or column headings, the field indicates the column that is used in the function, and criteria are the group of cells that contains the conditions that one wants to specify.
+The database is the entire data set and the first row contains the labels or column headings, the field indicates the column that is used in the function and criteria are the group of cells that contains the conditions that we want to specify.

 1.2.
 VLOOKUP Function

-In the VLOOKUP function, we have the following three mandatory arguments with an optional argument.
+The VLOOKUP function has three mandatory arguments with an optional argument.

 =VLOOKUP (lookup_value, table_array, col_index_num, [range_lookup])